Living in a Van and Our Ireland Road Trip

 Our Ireland Campervan Road trip

-We arranged for a campervan through Spaceships Rentals and had a great experience with them.
+Our camper was provided courtesy of Spaceships Rentals and we had a great experience with them for our two-week road trip in Ireland.
 From the Dublin airport, we took any easy bus to their office in Navan where we picked up our VW Camper.
 I was really looking forward to naming our home on wheels but the camper already had a perfectly-suited name: THOR.
 The hard part came after the check-in and paperwork was completed since Wes had to get used to driving on the left-hand side of the road plus shifting gears with his left hand.
 Coupled with some jet lag and incredibly narrow roads, you could say our first day was rough.
 Luckily it was uphill from there!

 Van life was a bit different than what I had pictured it to be but I still wouldn't change a thing about our Ireland road trip.
 I imagined loads of cooking on our burner, sitting outside to watch the sunset and sharing highlights of our day by the fire but Mother Nature had other plans.
 Turns out October may not be the best time for an Ireland road trip on account of the wind, rain and (in our case) occasional hurricane.
 When we weren't sightseeing and filming, we would park our butts in a cozy cafe or make use of the convenient truck stops and their facilities.
 I think May or September would be great months to benefit from sunnier days with fewer tourists but we still had a great introduction to Ireland in our Spaceships campervan.
 If you're planning an Ireland road trip of your own, note that some companies will have automatic transmission options but usually at a higher cost.